This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Every time my Mac runs slowly, I typically find myself doing the same things over and over again, in order to get the speed to a point that I am satisfied with.
+Every time my MacBook Pro runs slowly, I typically found myself doing the same things over and over again, all to get the speed to a point that I am satisfied with.

 There’s one thing I want to state before you embark on your journey: there is no single tactic that magically works.

-If you can do everything on this list, that’s great.
+If you can do everything on this list (very unlikely though :-)), that’s great.
 If you want to skip some, that’s okay too.
-After all, the goal is to speed up your Macbook by making the most of time, cost, and effectiveness.
-But in general, it’s very unlikely that you’ll be able to do all these things.
+After all, the goal is to speed up your Mac by making the most of your time and investment.

-The Checklist to Speed up Macbook Pro
+The Checklist to Speed up a MacBook Pro

 Check off items as you go along.
 Not all of these may apply to your Mac.

 - Have you restarted your MacBook lately?
 Doing so on a regular basis helps clear system cache files and shuts down applications, which often results in better Mac performance.

 - Slow Mac startup?
 Check out these simple fixes.
 Most likely you’ll need to manage Login Items, and remove some apps & services that automatically launch on startup.

 - Have you cleaned up your hard drive?
 It’s the best yet easiest way to speed up your Mac with an almost full disk drive.
 You can save time by using a Mac cleaner app.